Nine-H/stopclock/README.md

 * lap function

 ####countdown timer
+* countdown from anywhere up to 100:60:60.00
-* you can add as many timers as you want provided you only want to set them to 1 minute :D
+* as many concurrent timers as you want
+* sweet management interface

 ####alarmclock
 * dummy